 Roles are managed hierarchically in ByteHouse.
 ParentRole will "inherit" all permissions coming from its direct child or indirect child (grandchild) roles.

-In the example below, GrandchildRole1 is granted with "Create Database" permission, and ChildRoleB is granted with "Query TableOne" permission.
-As a result of the Role Hierarchy:
+In the example below, GrandchildRole1 is granted the "Create Database" permission, and ChildRoleB is granted the "Query TableOne" permission.
+Because of the role hierarchy:

 - ParentRole, ChildRoleA, and GrandchildRole can "Create Database"